 The construction of the first Synagogues: the Great German Schola of 1528, the Canton Schola of 1532(Ashkenazi rite), the Levantine Schola of 1538, the Spanish Schola of 1555 and the Italian Schola of 1575.
 All the buildings are still an architectural complex of great interest.

-In Venice was in force a law which forbade the Jews to build new buildings, except the raising in height to the current existing buildings which sometimes reach up to seven floors (emblematic case in Venice).
-Despite the elevations, with time they had to resort to a substantial increase with the introduction of two other ghettos adjacent to the current Ghetto Novo (New): Ghetto Vecchio (old) and Ghetto Novissimo (brand new).
+Venice was in force a law that forbade the Jews to build new buildings, except the raising in height to the currently existing buildings which sometimes reach up to seven floors (emblematic case in Venice).
+Despite the elevations, with time they had to resort to a substantial increase with the introduction of two other ghettos adjacent to the current Ghetto Novo (new): Ghetto Vecchio (old) and Ghetto Novissimo (brand new).
 At the end of each day, the inhabitants of the ghetto had to go back remaining confined inside until dawn due to the closure of solid doors controlled by guards who closed the two inputs of the Ghetto Nuovo.

 Jewish Museum and Pawn Shop